ankit219302-git/learning_python/README.md

 Python does not have real access modifiers like Java (private, protected).

-Instead it uses conventions + name mangling.
+Instead, it uses conventions + name mangling.

 ## 🥊 Private (_variable)